mjl-/duit/README.md

 ## todo

 - duit: write docs
+- change examples to check for closedness of dui.Error, instead of err==nil
+- logInputs: also log resize, call, error.
 - edit: more vi commands
 - edit: do not trash history in Saved(), but adjust the offsets to the new file contents
 - edit: fix ScrollCursor so it knows about linewraps. for forward reading, have to start at ui.offset, then read forward, and keep adjusting ui.offset.